Children's Story: Background

-Composition, production, and release
+Music and lyrics

 "Children's Story" uses a piano interpolation of the bassline of Bob James' 1974 instrumental "Nautilus".
-In an 2018 interview with Rolling Stone, Rick stated that he chose to interpolate the song due to its "gritty city edge", stating: "it was big in urban communities before rap records, right?
-When they used to have street concerts, picnics, barbecues, whatever when they play outside and stuff like that — like the Cold Crush Brothers, like Flash and them before they made records."
+In a 2018 interview with Rolling Stone, Rick explained that he chose to interpolate the song due to its "gritty city edge", noting its popularity in urban communities and association with outdoor performances by hip-hop groups including the Cold Crush Brothers and Grandmaster Flash and the Furious Five.
 After developing the beat, Rick began working on the lyrics.
-Originally, the song was about a fairytale, but later in the album's development, Rick changed the subject matter into a cautionary story about criminal behavior.
+"Children's Story" was one of the first songs Rick worked on for his debut album The Great Adventures of Slick Rick.